illuminatisx/r4n-wiki/monuments/launch-site.md

 - **Heavy Scientists**: Sometimes spawn near the elite crate room, heavily armored with better weapons
 - **Bradley APC**: An armored vehicle that patrols the central area, equipped with a cannon and machine gun

 For new players, scientists can be avoided by crouching and moving slowly around corners.
+Learn the patrol routes!

 ## Dangers and Threats